jfoote/trollbox/README.md

 Trollbox is a work in progress.
 If you actually install and use the app, please file any bugs in the Issue Tracker.

-*On backing up, restoring, and sharing trollboxes*
+*On backing up, restoring, and sharing trollboxes:*

 By default all user-specific data is stored in the `$HOME/.trollbox` directory. trollbox stores tags, URLs, and images paths in a simple JSON file at `$HOME/.trollbox/metadata.json`.
 Image files are named by the MD5 hash of their URL and stored in the `images` subdirectory.